movsar/WebApiJwt/README.md

-A wonderful example of jwt authentication using ASP.NET Core and MySQL by @lugrugzo.
+A good example of jwt authentication using ASP.NET Core and MySQL by @lugrugzo.

 Upgraded by me to support .Net Core 3.1

 # WebApiJwt